 Students repeating an individual course or taking an elective course not required for graduation pay the program rate charge in effect at the time they take the course.

 Students who have transfer, portfolio review, or challenge credits approved by the Office of Teaching and Learning will receive a tuition reduction for transferred technical courses.
-The tuition reduction, computed on a program rate basis, will be applied in the final quarter of the student’s curriculum to offset the tuition assessment.
+The tuition reduction, computed on a program rate basis, will be applied in the final term of the student’s curriculum to offset the tuition assessment.
 No tuition credit is allowed for non-technical courses.

 Students who elect to take the technical portion of the curriculum at a faster rate than the rate specified in the curriculum will be assessed additional tuition charges.